-- Foundations for houses built on ground that has the potential for liquefaction or lateral spread are outside the scope of B1/AS1. - 2.
-Foundation designs for houses built in areas that have the potential for liquefaction, as defined by the Christchurch City Council, the Selwyn District Council and the Waimakariri District Council, may be in accordance with the Department's "Guidance on house repairs and reconstruction following the Canterbury earthquake" as amended from time to time (refer to www.dbh.govt.nz).
+Foundations for houses built on ground that has the potential for liquefaction or lateral spread are outside the scope of B1/AS1.

+Foundation designs for houses built in areas that have the potential for liquefaction, as defined by the Christchurch City Council, the Selwyn District Council and the Waimakariri District Council, may be in accordance with the MBIE Guidance Document "Repairing and rebuilding houses affected by the Canterbury earthquakes" (refer to www.mbie.govt.nz).